WebberZone/contextual-related-posts/readme.txt

 == Upgrade Notice ==

-= 3.1.1 =
+= 3.2.0 =
-Bug fixes.
+New featuers and enhancements.
 Please read the release post on https://webberzone.com